Alf-caput/dev-enviroments/README.md

 You can check your git credentials live in the container, `.gitconfig` was bind mounted into `/root/.gitconfig` in the container.

-Furthermore if you authorized VS Code to interact with Github you can also push your changes to Github, which is great!
-We don't need to worry about forwarding ssh to the container from the host.
+Furthermore if you authorized VS Code to interact with Github you can also push your changes to Github using VS Code integrated terminal.
+We don't need to worry about forwarding ssh to the container from the host making it super easy to develop inside the container.